-Using the cache generally increases the speed of execution; however, the extent of increase depends on the type of code used.
+Using the cache generally increases the speed of execution.
+The extent of increase depends on the type of code used.
 If the code has loops that fit completely into the cache, the speed of execution increases significantly, because the majority of instruction accesses is served from the faster SRAM memory.
+For a loop code that fits into the cache completely, the speed of access is 15% to 20% faster than using only flash.
 If the code is generally linear and/or jumps between segments too large to fit into the cache, the speed of execution is not significantly improved, because the majority of instruction accesses is served from the slower flash memory.